 We recognize the importance of delivering quality education to all girls and boys to achieving sustainable development.
-This will require reaching children living in extreme poverty, children with disabilities, migrant and refugee children, and those in conflict and post-conflict situations.
-We will scale up investments and international cooperation to allow all children to complete free, equitable, inclusive and quality early childhood, primary and secondary education, including through scaling up and strengthening initiatives, such as the Global Partnership for Education (GPE).
-We commit to upgrade education facilities and increase the percentage of qualified teachers in developing countries, including through international cooperation.
+This will require reaching children living in extreme poverty, children with disabilities, migrant and refugee children, and those in conflict and post-conflict situations, and provide safe, non-violent, inclusive and effective learning environments for all.
+We will scale up investments and international cooperation to allow all children to complete free, equitable, inclusive and quality early childhood, primary and secondary education, including through scaling up and strengthening initiatives, such as the Global Partnership for Education.
+We commit to upgrade education facilities that are child, disability and gender sensitive and increase the percentage of qualified teachers in developing countries, including through international cooperation, especially in LDCs and SIDS

 D. International trade as an engine for development

-International trade is an engine for inclusive economic growth, poverty reduction and contributes to the promotion of sustainable development.
+International trade is an engine for inclusive economic growth and poverty reduction, and contributes to the promotion of sustainable development.
 We will continue to promote a universal, rules-based, open, transparent, predictable, inclusive, non-discriminatory and equitable multilateral trading system under the World Trade Organization (WTO), as well as meaningful trade liberalization.
 Such a trading system encourages long-term investment in productive capacities.
-With appropriate supporting policies, infrastructure and an educated work force, trade can also help promote productive employment and decent work, women’s empowerment, and food security, as well as to a reduction in inequality and contributing to achieving the SDGs.
+With appropriate supporting policies, infrastructure and an educated work force, trade can also help promote productive employment and decent work, women’s empowerment, and food security, as well as a reduction in inequality and contribute to achieving the SDGs.

 We recognize that the multilateral trade negotiations in the WTO require more effort, although we regard the approval of the Bali Package in 2013 as an important achievement.
 We reaffirm our commitment to strengthening the multilateral system.
 We call on members of the WTO to fully and expeditiously implement all the decisions of the Bali Package, including the decisions taken in favour of LDCs, the decision on public stockholding for food security purposes, and the Work Programme on Small Economies, and to expeditiously ratify the Agreement on Trade Facilitation.
 WTO members declaring themselves in a position to do so should notify commercially meaningful preferences for LDC services and service suppliers in accordance with the 2011 and 2013 Bali decision on the operationalization of the LDCs services waiver and in response to the LDCs collective request.

 We acknowledge that lack of access to trade finance can limit a country’s trading potential, and result in missed opportunities to use trade as an engine for development.
-We welcome the work carried out by the WTO Expert Group on Trade Financing, and commit to explore ways to use market-oriented incentives to expand WTO-compatible trade finance and the availability of trade credit, guarantees, insurance, factoring, letters of credit and innovative financial instruments, including for SMEs in developing countries.
+We welcome the work carried out by the WTO Expert Group on Trade Financing, and commit to explore ways to use market-oriented incentives to expand WTO-compatible trade finance and the availability of trade credit, guarantees, insurance, factoring, letters of credit and innovative financial instruments, including for MSMEs in developing countries.
 We call on the development banks to provide and increase market-oriented trade finance and to examine ways to address market failures associated with trade finance.